learn-co-curriculum/cssi-1.4-html--personal-webpage-lab/README.md

 #HTML Personal Webpage Lab

 #Lab Setup
+  + Open your dev folder and create a new folder called my_profile_project
   +	Click Cmd+space
   + Type “Atom” and press enter
   + Go to “file” and click “new file”